diogofalken/restapi-docker/README.md

 # restapi-docker

-The idea behind this project was write a API with java using Maven and make it run inside a docker container and have a another container with mysql image.
+The idea behind this project was to write a API with java using Maven and make it run inside a docker container and with the help of JDBC make connection a mysql container.

 ## Getting Started